KGauthier17/EonTest/README.md

 # EonTest
 Part two of Eon Labs coding test

+*You must have pandas, pathlib, and pytrends libraries installed on your computer for this code to work.*

 1. The idea behind this challenge was relatively simple (especially considering the hint provided).
 I've had plenty of experience in gathering data online so I knew the pytrends library would be the library to use for this task.
 I knew I could use keywords and dates with pytrends and outsource the